liferay/liferay-docs/discover/portal/articles/06-managing-documents-and-media/01-publishing-files.markdown

 template.
 The Media Gallery also has configuration tabs for communication, permissions, preferences, and scope.
 In the app's Display Settings, select checkboxes *Show Actions* and *Show Folder Menu*.
-In the *Folder Settings* section, select the *Smith Party* folder as the app's root folder and click *Save*.
+In the *Folder Settings* section, select the *Spacey Party* folder as the app's root folder and click *Save*.

-The Smith Party image file thumbnails display in the Media Gallery.
+The Spacey Party image file thumbnails display in the Media Gallery.
 When you click on a file's thumbnail, a slideshow appears showing the selected image.
 The window lists thumbnails of the folder's other images below the image that's currently shown.
 And the slideshow continues until you either click pause or